yahiro07/jsx-classname-shorthand/readme.md

 # jsx-classname-shorthand

-Make jsx accepts q props as a shorthand alias for className.
+Make jsx accepts `q` props as a shorthand alias for `className`.

-I usually give class names to elements for styling, but since the prop className is a long word for how often it is used.
-I therefore created a wrapper for the jsx runtime that allows className to be written in short props called "q".
+I usually give class names to elements for styling, but since the prop `className` is a long word for how often it is used.
+I therefore created a wrapper for the jsx runtime that allows `className` to be written in short props called `q`.

 ## install